Roofing dumpster rental in Oxnard

 Six-foot tarp perimeter

-Stage magnetic sweepers on the tarp side to ensure nail cleanup runs in parallel with your ongoing loading.
+Stage magnetic sweepers on the tarp side so your nail cleanup runs in parallel with the loading process.

 Tile, Slate, and Metal Roof Tear-off Containers